Opinion | Progressives warn Biden: No corporate lobbyists

 For progressives, that’s good news: While Biden may have moderate instincts, if they’re smart and organized they can influence him to move in their direction.

-The second important thing to know about Biden is that like many longtime politicians, he carries with him a large cadre of aides, confidantes, and supporters — from his time in both the Senate and the Obama administration — most of whom are expecting to get positions in his administration.
+The second important thing to know about Biden is that, like many longtime politicians, he carries with him a large cadre of aides, confidantes and supporters — from his time in both the Senate and the Obama administration — most of whom are expecting to get positions in his administration.
 Some of them are more liberal than others, and many of them have indeed been corporate lobbyists.

-At the same time, Biden has gone out of his way to bring progressives, many of them supporters of Bernie Sanders or Elizabeth Warren, into his fold.
+At the same time, Biden has gone out of his way to bring progressives, many of them supporters of Sen. Bernie Sanders (I-Vt.) or Sen. Elizabeth Warren (D-Mass.), into his fold.
 He seems to sincerely want the entire party to be represented in his administration.

-And like previous presidents, we can expect him to impose ethics rules about who can serve in his executive branch.
-But as these things usually go, those rules may be fuzzier than they appear at first, and exceptions will be made.
+And, like previous presidents, we can expect him to impose ethics rules about who can serve in his executive branch.
+But as these things usually go, those rules might be fuzzier than they appear at first, and exceptions will be made.

 For instance, the Biden team banned registered lobbyists from serving on the working groups that are helping him formulate policies — but there are former corporate lobbyists working on many of them.
 His transition team’s official overseeing ethics used to do what they call “government relations” for Facebook.

-You may recall that Barack Obama banned lobbyists from moving into his administration, but ended up issuing a bunch of waivers, and the effect on the revolving door was minor at best.
-Even the lobbyist designation itself is slippery, because there are plenty of former officials (including lots of former members of Congress) who aren’t officially registered as lobbyists but are paid by corporations as “advisors” or “strategists” as they try to shape legislation and regulations to their benefit.
+You may recall that Obama banned lobbyists from moving into his administration, but ended up issuing a bunch of waivers, and the effect on the revolving door was minor at best.
+Even the lobbyist designation itself is slippery, because there are plenty of former officials (including lots of former members of Congress) who aren’t officially registered as lobbyists but are paid by corporations as “advisers” or “strategists” as they try to shape legislation and regulations to their benefit.

 The argument you often hear during a Democratic administration is that, yes, we want as few people as possible who have been paid by corporations to work on the issues they’ll handle in government, but it just so happens that this guy is really terrific and knows how things work, so it’s important that he be the deputy secretary of whatever.